apsommer/TourGuide/README.md

 - Creating your own custom classes
 - Properly handling images or audio (if applicable)

-This project was created in Android Studio, and tested on a Sony E5823 running Android 7.1.1 (API 25).

 #### ![](demo/phone_port_1.png)
 #### ![](demo/phone_port_2.png)
 #### ![](demo/phone_port_3.png)